Back to Blog

 A simple landing page for your extension can drive more installs and improve ranking.
 When people search outside the Web Store and find your site, they can click through to install directly.

 Make sure your landing page highlights the main benefits, includes screenshots or demo videos, and links clearly to the Chrome Web Store listing.
-Over time, external traffic like this can boost your extension’s visibility.
+Over time, external traffic like this can boost your extension's visibility.
+You can also drive search traffic directly to your listing by learning how to drive Google Search clicks to your Chrome extension.

 Watch Your Analytics